> STAY SAFE - WEAR A MASK - or whatever way you choose to deal with this thing!

-Dear MobiMembers - We are all aware of the current and serious situation the World is facing right now!
-We will not repeat what is already said, save to say we hope you will all heed the warnings, stay safe, look after yourselves and others and remain well.
-As much as we are able, let's all help each other to stay sane in our social distancing/isolation and face this thing down.
-Much love 'n hugs, Rog, Matt and all your MobiStaff... x x <
+MobiMembers - The situation is still currently serious, & increasing yet again!
+Heed the warnings, stay safe, look after yourselves and others.
+Let's help each other stay sane in our distancing/isolation and face this thing down.
+Love 'n hugs, Rog, Matt & all our MobiStaff... x x <

 Your MobiTog is pleased to reproduce Emil's interview with @chris_stern below: